David-GIC/reung-box/README.md

 **Step 2:**

-Go to project root and sync gradle, after run it with Debug mode
+Go to project root and sync gradle, after that run it with Debug mode or build release apk

 ```
-./gradlew assembleRelease to build release apk
+./gradlew assembleRelease
 ```

 ### Clean Architecture Structure + MVVM pattern